FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Experiments

-We use FRA-OOD and FRA-OOD-H to evaluate GenEval’s generalization to tasks.
-The results are shown in the regions outside the black sectors in Figure~\ref{fig:out_domain_results}.
-GenEval demonstrates strong alignment with both GPT-4o and human annotators on all tasks.
-In the ``Seen UAs for Unseen Tasks'' column of Table~\ref{tab:out-of-domain}, GenEval achieves overall average accuracies of 81\% and 77.9\% on FRA-OOD and FRA-OOD-H, respectively, and outperforms both Themis and LLaVA-Critic on all tasks.
+\textbf{Tasks Generalization Evaluation.} For task generalization, we employ the seen UAs and unseen tasks from UFEval during testing to control for test variables.
+The results are shown in the regions outside the black sectors in Figure~\ref{fig:out_domain_results}~\footnote{We use aspect abbreviations here; the full names can be found in Appendix~\ref{Appendix_Aspect Sources and Definitions}.}.
+Detailed scores for each aspect are reported in Appendix~\ref{Appendix_Specific Experimental Results}.
+UFEval demonstrates strong alignment with both GPT-4o and human annotators on all tasks.
+In the ``Tasks Generalization Evaluation'' column of Table~\ref{tab:out-of-domain}, UFEval achieves overall average accuracies of 85\% and 83\% on FRA-OOD and FRA-OOD-H, respectively, and outperforms both Themis and LLaVA-Critic on all tasks.
 Supporting the effectiveness of aspect-level evaluation for cross-task generalization.
-As illustrated in Figure~\ref{fig:table_sample}a for aspect-level comparison, GenEval surpasses the baselines across most aspects, with only five aspects displayed here.
-We also provide several good cases in the Appendix~\ref{Appendix:More Qualitative Examples}.
+We also provide several good and bad cases in Appendix~\ref{Appendix:More Qualitative Examples}.

-However, as shown in Table~\ref{tab:out-of-domain}, results for IG are consistent across in-domain evaluation, with all baselines performing poorly.
-As shown in Figure~\ref{fig:table_sample}b, all evaluators perform poorly on fidelity.
-Our analysis indicates that these aspects in IG require recognizing fine-grained object features, such as well-formed facial features in humans, which models fail to detect.
-GPT-4o exhibits similar limitations (detailed samples are shown in Appendix~\ref{Appendix:More Qualitative Examples}).
-This suggests that, although the evaluator learns a broad range of aspects, it still lacks a better understanding of objective visual semantics.